Am I Pregnant?

 As you prepare for your appointment begin to think about these factors.

-• When was the first day of your last menstrual period?
+When was your last menstrual period?
 In other words, do you remember when your last period was?
 This information helps a nurse determine when you might have ovulated and if you have indeed missed a period.

 What happens if I am pregnant?